bkeepers/bkeepers.github.io/_posts/2015/2015-11-16-carbon-automobiles-bebop-fashion.md

 Shortly after, Ford helped establish what eventually became know as the Motor Vehicle Manufacturers Association, which established a cross-licensing agreement among all US auto manufacturers.
 Patents were shared openly and without the exchange of money among all the manufacturers.
 Anyone could join the Association and gain access to the existing patents on the condition that they contributed all of their patents to the pool.

 Despite World War I and Black Friday, the automobile industry experienced explosive growth over the next 30 years.
-Here are the number of automobiles produced in the US by Ford and other auto manufacturers.
-See if you can guess when the patent was overturned.

 ![U.S. Automobile production figures - 1901-1930](/images/osos/osos.025.jpeg)